wikimedia/eventgate/README.md

 # TODO

-- Tests for utils, validators, producer, eventbus, etc.
+- Tests for utils, validators, produanncer, eventbus, etc.
 - topic (stream) -> schema mapping config reading?  from local config files and remote service too?
 - monitoring/metrics (for kafka, etc.)
 - name bikeshedding, probably won't use 'Eventbus' name.
 - security review of AJV
+- close() method for Eventbus.
+- Use options{} for  constructor param instead of positional params.
+Will make it easier to instantiate custom classes.

 ## Questions/Thoughts:
 - We should leave off file extensions from versioned schemas in the schema repo, so they work without appending them to the schema uris